ksu-cs-textbooks/cs-zero/content/00-trial-introduction/01-introduction/_index.md

 [Slide 5]

 The Computational Core program consists of several courses, and each course contains a number of learning modules.
-There are about 30 modules in this course.
+There are about 20-30 modules in each course.
 Each module will usually consist of some lecture material and quizzes, and there are a few modules which include a programming component.
 The modules themselves are gated, which means that you must complete each item in the module in order before continuing.
 In addition, the modules enforce prerequisite requirements from other modules.

 You are welcome to work on this course at any time during the week as your schedule allows, provided that you complete each module before the listed due date.
 There will be roughly two modules due each week.
 The modules are self-contained, and nearly all of the grading in this course is completed automatically through Canvas and Codio.
 So, you can complete modules at any time before the due date, and once a module is complete, you may immediately start on the next one.